SaraSaraC/Lab_experience_1_LYSO_group_2/Readme.md

-# Lab esperienza 1
+# Lab experience 1

 - FILE NAME: LYSO3.dst ID 300
 - FILE NAME: LYSO4.dst ID 400

-Misurazione di 200 keV o 300 keV e decadimento beta dentro il LYSO
+Measurements of 200 keV or 300 keV and beta decay in the LYSO

 ## Oscilloscope channels